LaloGarcia91/HTML-Calendar/README.txt

 Example with real values:
     SetADateInLaloCalendar('#my-calendar', 18, 1, 2011);

-    The above will translate to:
-    18th - January - 2011
+    The above will translate to "18 - January - 2011" following in the calendar, and will be displayed accordingly to how you choosed the date format to be shown (explained in the earlier instructions):

 ----------------------------